Chapter 18 : Familiar Head of Hair

 He pushed me away and started to say in his low hiss, “Fifty points fro—” I laughed harshly.
-He still saw me as a pesky student.
 There was a glint in his eyes that told me he was quite riled up.
 I bit his neck aggressively, much harder than I’d usually nibble.
-We didn’t speak during our hour in the alley.
+We didn’t speak during our time in the alley.
 Usually I’d say shagging was passionate, erotic, something sensual.
 This encounter couldn’t be described with the aforementioned adjectives, heck, I wouldn’t even call it personal.
 It was raw; not innocent raw but raw like a piece of meat cut from an animal while the heart was still beating.
 I didn’t say goodbye to Snape as I left him there in the alley.

-I went back to my flat and sobbed in my room.
-I wasn’t upset about the sex; it was enjoyable in its own way.
+I went back to my flat and cried in my room.
+I wasn’t upset about doing the deed, it was enjoyable in its own way.
 I was overwhelmed by the idea that Remus would always creep into my head when I was with someone.
 Snape could be considered the antithesis to Remus in terms of personality and character, but my mind was on Remus the entire time.
-I knew if I had said anything the whole time, it wouldn’t have been Snape’s name I yelled out.
-I stopped sobbing when there was a knock at my door.
-It was Savage.
+I knew if I had said anything the whole time, it wouldn’t have been Snape’s name.
+I stopped sniveling when there was a knock at my door, it was Savage.

-I sat up in bed; I was still hugging Elton John.
-“Everything ok?”
-He asked with a concerned look on his face.
+I sat up in bed, still hugging Elton John.
+“Are you okay?” he asked with a concerned look on his face.
 He came in and shut the door behind him.
 I glanced at my wand.
 “I could leave it open if you want; I didn’t think you wanted to wake the other two up.”
 Savage sat down on the corner of my bed.
 His chin did look good.
 This was the first time I had seen his arms higher up than his forearms.
 He had some interesting tattoos on his upper arms and it looked like they extended to his shoulder and back.
 He saw me looking and said, “From my younger days.
-I still love them.”
-He smiled.
+I still love them,” he said with a slight smile.
 It was one of the few genuine smiles I had seen since I saw George.
 He didn’t ask me about my sobbing, or why I had been out so late.
 We just talked.
 He asked about the picture I had of Remus and I, he thought it was funny that I had been out to catch his best friend.
 I felt like I could have Savage as a friend while in Hogsmeade.

 A few weekends later, Hogwarts had its first visit to the village.
 We were all assigned to patrol the streets.
 I had been out walking, thinking of Remus.
 I found myself comparing him to Savage quite often.
 Then I’d crinkle my nose.
-I couldn’t see myself with Savage on a long-term basis.
+I couldn’t see myself with Savage, not really.
 It was a miserable day.
 In my hurry to leave in the morning, I forgot to put on a jacket.
 My robes did nothing to protect myself from the sleet.

 As I roamed the main street I spotted Harry, Ron and Hermione.
 I kept a distance until I saw Harry push Mundungous against a wall.
 I rushed forward.
 Harry was yelling at him and choking him.
 The kid was going to kill him.
 I did the only spell that came to mind.
-“Relashio.”
-Harry let go just enough for Dung to disapparate.
+Harry’s hands released Dung long enough for him to disapparate.
 Harry turned around and started to yell about him nicking Sirius’ stuff.
-“It won’t do you any good to yell now.”
 Harry was still blazing on about it being Sirius’ things.
-“Yeah still you should get out of the cold.”
-I told him.
-Hermione led him in the bar.
-I remained outside.
-I couldn’t look like I was friendly with Harry. *
+I couldn’t get worked up about Dung but we were in the freezing cold so I suggested he go inside.

-“I’m sure that with time and enough help you could learn to control yours half as well.”
-I said coolly.
+“I’m sure that with time and enough help you could learn to control yours half as well,” I said coolly.
 I walked down the street before he could retort.
 I walked towards the less traveled parts of Hogsmeade.
 I knew I wouldn’t find many students there, but I thought it’d be nice to get away from the swarm of students.
-Unfortunately, I was in that area when that girl was, well, not attacked, but injured.
+Unfortunately, I was off on my own that girl was, well, not attacked, but injured.
 All four of us got in trouble for it.
 We weren’t held responsible, but it was considered an oversight for four Aurors not to notice something that Dark going on.
-I leaned over to Savage during that part of our lecture and said that the only thing Dark I had noticed came from Dawlish’s room while he was wacking off.
+I leaned over to Savage during that part of our lecture and said that the only thing Dark I had noticed came from Dawlish’s room.

 Soon after that, I realized the holidays were soon approaching.
 It made me feel a great deal sadder to think I wouldn’t be able to hold Remus or laugh with Sirius this year.
 I continued to soldier on with my work, if you could call it that.
 I hoped Christmas wouldn’t be as bleak as I thought it would be.